vigour-io/stamp/README.md

 // fires when a stamp closes (is handled) briskyStamp.on(() => console.log('closing'))

-// fires onclose listeners
-briskyStamp.close()
+// fires stamp listeners, usefull for debugging (all stamps need to be closed) briskyStamp.close(stamp)

 const parsed = briskyStamp.parse(stamp)
 // returns a parsed stamp { type: 'click', val: 1 }